sathyaa22/19AI307_JAVA/Module-01/DAY-3/README.md

 5. Read an integer input from the user and store it in variable "num"
 6. Check if num is less than 0: a) If true, print num + " is Negative".
 b) Else, print num + " is Positive".
-7. End the proram.
+7. End the program.

 ## PROGRAM:
 ```
-Program to implement a class & objects using Java
+Program to implement control statements using Java
 Developed by: SATHYAA R
 RegisterNumber: 212223100052
 ```